-Action Task Outcome/Output By when / Lead Work across the region with partners to prevent homelessness Working across the region to develop a cross Local Authority Regional Homelessness Strategy, pulling together resources to deliver shared interventions where appropriate and cost effective.
-Developing a better understanding of the causes of homelessness to inform the development of the right interventions through collective, regional intelligence gathering. ere ere sent anal o Work with partners in Flintshire to prevent homelessness Develop a Local Action Plan for homelessness to ensure local issues are addressed.
+Priority 2.1 To reduce homelessness through prevention Action Task Work across the region with partners to prevent homelessness Working across the region to develop a cross Local Authority Regional Homelessness Strategy, pulling together resources to deliver shared interventions where appropriate and cost effective.
+Developing a better understanding of the causes of homelessness to inform the development of the right interventions through collective, regional intelligence gathering.
+Work with partners in Flintshire to prevent homelessness Develop a Local Action Plan for homelessness to ensure local issues are addressed.
 Develop preventative measures by providing tenancy support and crisis management to enable the people to sustain their tenancies.